Elan Language Reference

 For loop

-The loop counter variable does not have to have been defined in a variable statement.
+The for.. loop counter variable (which counts from 0) is of Type Int and does not have to have been defined in a variable statement.

-However, if you require a negative step then the literal value, variable, or expression must start with a negative sign as this is needed at compile time to determine the nature of the exit condition.
-So if you have a variable s that holds a negative value to be used as the step, then you will need to write something like the following:
+Note that, if you require a negative step value, then the literal, variable, or expression must start with a negative sign.
+This is needed at compile time to determine the nature of the exit condition.
+So if you have a variable s that holds a negative value to be used to step in reverse order, then you would write:

 If statement